danielcspaiva/meu-carrinho-api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The project is deployed and can be accessed at PLACEHOLDER ENDERECO DA APLICACAO DEPLOYADA
+The project is deployed and can be accessed at https://projeto-3.now.sh.

 <!-- CONTRIBUTING -->